UDL Guidelines 3.0 Advisory Board

-The UDL Rising to Equity Advisory Board guides and informs the process of reenvisioning CAST’s UDL Guidelines through an equity lens.
+The UDL Guidelines 3.0 Advisory Board guides and informs the process of reenvisioning CAST’s UDL Guidelines through an equity lens.
 The Advisory Board is comprised of external scholars and practitioners whose work focuses on equity through a variety of perspectives related to race, class, language, disability, and gender.

 The goals of the Advisory Board include:

 - Guiding and informing CAST’s process to update the UDL Guidelines to address systemic barriers that create inequitable learning opportunities and result in inequitable outcomes.

 - Bringing together expertise and perspectives needed to design learning environments where all learners are visible, welcomed, and empowered.

 Chrissie Butler is a UDL and inclusive design and practice specialist based in Aotearoa, New Zealand.
 Chrissie primarily works as a Principal Adviser in the New Zealand Ministry of Education national office with a focus on UDL, inclusive design, and accessibility.
 She also develops both undergraduate and graduate courses in UDL for universities.
 For the last 13 years Chrissie has been exploring a people-first expression of UDL that is embedded in the cultural context of the South Pacific and is explicitly committed to equity.